Highlands, North Carolina: Transportation

 There are four major roads in and out of town.
-Franklin Road and most of Main Street carry U.S. 64 west and N.C.
+Franklin Road and most of Main Street carry U.S. Route 64 west and N.C.
 28 north, going briefly west and then northwest to Franklin, along the Mountain Waters Scenic Byway alongside the Cullasaja River.
 Cashiers Road and north Fourth Street carry U.S. 64 east, going north and then northeast toward Cashiers, with views of Whiteside Mountain.
 Walhalla Road and south Fourth Street carry N.C.
 28 briefly south, west around the south side of downtown, and then south again toward Pine Mountain, Georgia, and Walhalla, South Carolina, keeping the number 28 in all three states.
 Dillard Road carries N.C.
 106 southwest, crossing the state line five times, and soon ending at U.S. 441 in Dillard.
 There are also other state secondary roads maintained by NCDOT, with Buck Creek Road (N.C.
 1535/1538) acting as a very curvy bypass route around the town.

 There is no public transportation within or through the town.
 The nearest municipal airport is Macon County Airport, between Franklin and Iotla.
 While it is also the nearest automated airport weather station, conditions there do not accurately reflect Highlands, as there is a major difference in elevation, and therefore temperature and precipitation.
 A USFS RAWS automated weather station (HGLN7) operates from north-northwest of Highlands, along Flat Mountain Road (N.C.
 1544).